DENVER — As we enter the unofficial start to summer, Denver officials are urging families to double‑check pool safety before diving in.

 James is a pool and child care program supervisor with the DDPHE's Public Health Investigations.

-She shared that the most common violation they see is the water chemistry in a pool not balanced, so chlorine levels are either below or above average.
+She shared that the most common violation they see is unbalanced water chemistry in a pool, so chlorine levels are either below or above average.

-For Medina, when she sees inspectors test the water, it provides a bit of relief.
+For Medina, seeing inspectors test the water provides a bit of relief.

 “I feel like, to me, that's the biggest safety I'm looking for, because if he gets in a pool that has like, too much chlorine, like, he'll break out,” Medina explained.

-James shared some things families can do themselves too, before they enjoy their summer fun.
+James also shared some things families can do themselves before they enjoy their summer fun.

 “You're looking for a clear, clear body of water where you can see the bottom of the pool and those main drains at the bottom.
 You're looking for first aid kits, you're looking for any emergency phone or system or alarm that could be utilized in the event of an emergency,” she explained.

-Escudero said you should also be on the lookout for the public pool’s licensing, which is required to be displayed by the City of Denver.
+Escudero said you should also be on the lookout for the public pool’s license, which must be displayed by the City of Denver.

 “If you are going to use a public pool and you don't see a license, you should ask someone working there, and if you don't see that license, you should call and complain to the city by calling 311,” Escudero instructed.

-He said so far this year, Denver has 469 pools licensed, which he notes is about 100 more licensed pools than the city had three years ago.
+He said that so far this year, Denver has 469 pools licensed, which he notes is about 100 more than the city had three years ago.

-“It shows that more people that have pools — as far as public pools — they're taking the regulations seriously,” he stated.
+“It shows that more people who have pools — as far as public pools — they're taking the regulations seriously,” he stated.

-“It's great to see that people getting licensed like they're supposed to, those inspections happening for places that have public pools.
-So, as our pools grow, as far as the amount of them at Denver, we know that those places will be safe for families and kids enjoying summer fun,” he added.
+“It's great to see that people are getting licensed like they're supposed to, those inspections happening for places that have public pools.
+So, as our pools grow, as far as the number of them in Denver, we know that those places will be safe for families and kids enjoying summer fun,” he added.

-Public pool operators who do not have a license can face fines ranging from $150 to $999.
+Public pool operators without a license can face fines ranging from $150 to $999.

 Outdoor pools operated by Denver Parks and Recreation will open June 8.